 Dodge City is a medium-sized city located in the state of Kansas.
 With a population of 27,514 people and seven associated neighborhoods, Dodge City is the 15th largest community in Kansas.

-Dodge City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Dodge City does not have a public transit system used by locals to get to and from work.

-The education level of Dodge City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.72% of adults 25 and older in Dodge City have a college degree.
+The percentage of adults in Dodge City who are college-educated is close to the national average for all communities of 21.84%: 19.72% of the adults in Dodge City have a bachelor's degree or advanced degree.

 The per capita income in Dodge City in 2022 was $27,800, which is low income relative to Kansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,200 for a family of four.
 However, Dodge City contains both very wealthy and poor people as well.